You may have heard or seen terms like hybrid rocker, traditional camber or flat-to-rocker camber profiles but may not fully understand them.

-It’s important to note that the illustrations below are exaggerated and also once you step on the board it takes on a whole new shape.
+It’s important to note that the illustrations below are exaggerated and also once you step on the board it takes on a whole new shape, when weighted.

 This is known as traditional camber because once upon a time pretty much all snowboards were made with this profile.

-Basically there is camber under the board which runs from the points near the tail where the board makes contact with the snow to the point near the tip where the board makes contact with the snow – or said an easier way, camber from tip to tail!
+Basically there is camber under the board which runs from the contact point near the tail (where the board makes contact with the snow) to the contact point near the nose (where the board makes contact with the snow) – or said an easier way, camber from tip to tail!

 The trade off? (there’s always a trade off) – it can be easier for beginners to catch an edge with this style of camber.
-It is also more difficult in deep powder where you want more float – and it’s harder to butter and press.
+It is also more difficult in deep powder where you want more float – and it’s harder to butter and press (typically).

 Continuous Rocker/Reverse Camber:

 This has many names – rocker, reverse camber, anti camber, banana and continuous rocker come to mind.
 But essentially it is the opposite of traditional camber.
-There is a continuous concave or “rocker” shape between the tip and tail contact points.
+There is a continuous concave (“rocker”) shape between the tip and tail contact points.

 Reverse camber boards were traditionally recommended for beginners because it makes turn initiation easier and you are less likely to catch an edge.
 These things are still the case.
-However, it also provides a looser feel which may not be the easiest for the beginner to control, particularly one-footing it off the lift.
+However, it also provides a looser feel, which may not be the easiest for a beginner to control, particularly one-footing it off the lift.
 And with hybrid profiles around these days, you can get the best of both worlds for a beginner.